-For the past eleven years, Firoozeh has traveled the country reminding us that our commonalities far outweigh our differences.
-Her travels have taken her throughout rural America, from the East Coast to the West Coast, from Harvard University to UCLA and to Europe.
+Since the publication of Funny in Farsi in 2003 Firoozeh has traveled the world reminding us that our commonalities far outweigh our differences.
+Her travels have taken her throughout rural America, from the East Coast to the West Coast, from Harvard University to UCLA and to Europe and Asia.
 Everywhere she has gone, audiences have embraced her message of shared humanity while laughing at her humorous tales.
 She has been the keynote speaker at educational conferences throughout the United States and in Europe.

-Firoozeh Dumas’s second memoir, entitled Laughing without an Accent, was published in May 2008 and is a New York Times bestseller.
-Alexander McCall Smith had this to say: "These stories, like everything Firoozeh Dumas writes, are charming, highly amusing vignettes of family life.
-Dumas is one of those rare people -- a naturally gifted storyteller.”
+Firoozeh Dumas’s second memoir, entitled Laughing without an Accent, was published in May 2008 is a New York Times bestseller.
+Alexander McCall Smith had this to say, “These stories, like everything Firoozeh Dumas writes, are charming, highly amusing vignettes of family life.
+Dumas is one of those rare people–a naturally gifted storyteller.”

-Her most recent book, a “tween” novel, It Aint So Awful, Falafel, was published in May 2016 to favorable reviews.
-It Aint So Awful, Falafel is a Kirkus 'starred' book and a 2016 Time Magazine Top 10 YA and Children’s Book In addition, It Ain’t So Awful, Falafel was selected as the 2017 recipient of the California Library Association’s John and Patricia Beatty Award, as well as the New York Historical Society's 2017 New Americans Children’s History Book Prize, the Sunshine State Young Reader Award 2017 and was a finalist for the Young Reader Medal in California.
+In 2016, Firoozeh’s first book of historical fiction, It Aint So Awful, Falafel, was published to critical acclaim and is currently used in grades 4-9.
+It was a Kirkus 'starred' book and a 2016 Time Magazine Top 10 YA and Children’s Book.
+In addition, It Ain’t So Awful, Falafel was selected as the 2017 recipient of the California Library Association’s John and Patricia Beatty Award, the New York Historical Society's 2017 New Americans Children’s History Book Prize, the Sunshine State Young Reader Award 2017 and was a finalist for the Young Reader Medal in California.